A.J. Pollock Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 14th in the league.
+- The nine strikeouts per nine innings put together by the Cardinals pitching staff ranks 12th in MLB.

-- The Cardinals have a 4.66 team ERA that ranks 19th across all MLB pitching staffs.
+- The Cardinals have a 4.70 team ERA that ranks 20th among all league pitching staffs.

-- Cardinals pitchers combine to surrender 22 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Cardinals pitchers combine to rank 17th in baseball in home runs given up (23 total, 1.2 per game).

-- Matz gets the start for the Cardinals, his fourth of the season.
-He is 0-2 with a 6.48 ERA and 17 strikeouts in 16 2/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his fifth of the season.
+He is 0-1 with an 8.10 ERA and 19 strikeouts through 20 2/3 innings pitched.

-- The left-hander's last appearance was on Saturday against the Pittsburgh Pirates, when he went 5 2/3 innings, surrendering two earned runs while giving up three hits.
+- In his last time out on Sunday, the right-hander went 5 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering seven hits.

-- In three games this season, the 31-year-old has put up a 6.48 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .328 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.